Joni1234321/Minesweeper-1st-semester/ReadMe.md

 The project is made with JavaFX, so you need that to play the game!

 ## Project requirement made by the course:
-- JavaFX
+- Use JavaFX
-- Working version of Minesweeper
+- Final result must be a working version of Minesweeper

 ## Additional features we added:
 - Gamemodes